Agnessofia/coda22/03_basics.md

 ## Introduction

-In this tutorial we will try to do get some introductory concepts on R language, mostly getting some basic conventions.
+In this tutorial we will try to establish a common ground on R language and some basic conventions.
 Please run the [script](03_basics.R) on this notebook.

 # Some very basic stuff